 Nevertheless, it gets the job done.

-Draft’s creator, Nate, believes you don't need writing software… or version control… or distraction free text editors and real time collaboration software.
+Draft’s creator, Nate, believes you don't need writing software… version control… distraction-free text editors, or real-time collaboration software.

-What you do need is feedback on your writing, to find ways to write more concisely and clearly.
+You need feedback on your writing to find ways to write more concisely and clearly.

 You need a bigger audience.